oimahawong/oimahawong/README.md

 <h1>👋 Hi, I’m Oi Mahawong </h2>

-- 👀 I’m interested in API Development and anything Software Development.
+- 👀 I’m interested in API Development and anything Software Development related.
 - 🌱 I’m currently learning iOS App Development and Artificial Intelligence.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me at oimahawong@gmail.com